Seattle Web Design

 Let’s review how ads show up on Google’s paid listings.
 First you open a Google AdWords account.
 That costs $5.
 Then, you start a campaign, and you can put up an ad that links to a website.
 Doesn’t have to be your website at all, in fact many folks make their living out of managing the ad campaigns for other folks.

-So here’s the scheme.
+So here’s the plan.
 You have an AdWords account.
 Then you go fishing for small business owners and you tell them you can get them onto the “first page of Google” – every small business owner’s dream.
 They nibble.
 And then to make them bite, you post an ad on behalf of their business, for some low priced keywords and you bid really high so that they show up high on Google.
-The small business owner is amazed and swallows the bait and signs up for a monthly contract that costs them $XXX per month – without being guaranteed any traffic.
+The small business owner is amazed and signs up for a monthly contract that costs them $XXX per month – without being guaranteed any traffic.

 Let’s review again.
 Google AdWords is pay-per-click.
 This means that the AdWords account holder doesn’t pay Google until someone clicks on the ad, generating a visit to the website listed on the ad.
 Having an ad show up in the column COSTS NOTHING.
 It’s the click that generates the cost.
-Paying for someone to put your ad up is ok.
+Paying for someone to put your ad up is fine.
 It could lead to traffic.
-Paying for real live human traffic, is way, way better.
+Paying for real live human traffic (by putting the ad up yourself), is way, way better, from a cost standpoint.
 That’s the beauty of advertising on the internet, you don’t have to pay for “impressions”, you can pay for clicks!

 And let’s also look at the “front page of Google” statement.
 How many paid advertisements show up on Google’s first page.
 This varies, but right now, it looks like it’s around eight (8).
 So you could be #8, at the very bottom.
 There may be a huge difference in the cost of a bid to be #1 versus #8, and if they show you #1 to get you hooked, but promise “front page”, pay attention.
-You are getting taken to the pay-per-click cleaners.
+Ask exactly what “first page of Google” means – and get it in writing.

-So in summary, if someone contacts you and says they can get you onto the front page of Google, be wary.
-You’d do much better to open your own Google AdWords account, and take advantage of the online learning center.
-Or to hire a reputable professional that will explain to you how the process works, instead of trying to trick you.
+So in summary, if someone contacts you and says they can get you onto the first page of Google, do your homework.
+You might do much better to open your own Google AdWords account, and take advantage of the online learning center.
+Or to hire a reputable professional that will explain to you how the process works.
 Luckily, the prospective client who sent me this question didn’t sign up, and instead is running his own Google AdWords campaign for much, much, much less than they were going to charge him.
-And he’s only paying for clicks.
+And he’s only paying for clicks, versus paying a middleman.
+Granted, it takes time to learn how AdWords works, and it takes time to manage the account yourself.
+But Google really does have good tools.
+If you are going to hire someone, check them out with the Better Business Bureau and also make sure they are an Official Google Certified Person/Company.

 Jill